brainiak/brainiak/README.rst

 Please cite BrainIAK in your publications as: "Brain Imaging Analysis Kit, http://brainiak.org."
 Additionally, if you use `RRIDs
 <https://scicrunch.org/resolver>`_ to identify resources, please mention
 BrainIAK as "Brain Imaging Analysis Kit, RRID:SCR_014824".
+Finally, please cite the publications referenced in the documentation of the BrainIAK modules you use, e.g., `SRM <http://pythonhosted.org/brainiak/brainiak.funcalign.html>`_.